shimadasoftware/data-analysis-path/concepts.md

 ### 5 analytics skills

 1. Curiosity: wanting to learn something.
-2. Understanding context

-### Context

-The condition in which something exists or happens.
+2. Understanding context: Context is the condition in which something exists or happens.
+This can be a structure or an environment.

 3. Having a technical mindset: The ability to break things down into smaller steps or pieces and work with them in an orderly and logical way.